simonesilvestroni/m2m-website/_posts/2021-04-07-interview-susan-rogers-pensados-place.md

   - audio technician
   - prince
 description: "I finally watched this amazing video interview with Susan Rogers, who had been sitting in my to-do list for a few weeks.
 The best interview in a long time."
-excerpt: "I watched this amazing video interview, probably the best one I’ve watched in a while."
+excerpt: "I watched this amazing video interview, arguably the best one in a while."
 ---
 <p class="lead">{{ page.excerpt }}</p>